provable-things/ptokens.js-v1/packages/ptokens-peosio-token/README.md

-# ptokens-peos-token
+# ptokens-peosio-token

-Module for interacting only with pEOSToken.
+Module for interacting only with pEosioToken.

 &nbsp;